Wants to Meet Up

 From the day I came back, I started to search for ways to travel the whole world!

-I have a travel Instagram with pics and insights on how to travel on a low budget www.instagram.com/pelagalaxia
+I have an educational travel Instagram with insights on how to travel on a low budget and knowledge about the culture and history of the places I visit www.instagram.com/pelagalaxia

 Why I’m on Couchsurfing